KaushikShivam/doctor_api/README.md

 ## Description

-This is a capstone project I built to graduate at Microverse.
+This is an API service for the capstone project I built to graduate at Microverse.
 Here are the project [requirements](https://www.notion.so/Final-Capstone-Project-Doctor-appointments-9b345aad940b4f0a951049fcb3da159f) .

 I used Pivotal Tracker as a project management tool to take care of my sprints.
 Here's a [link](https://www.pivotaltracker.com/n/projects/2421361)